MDBAuth/EWR_tool/README.md

 Consult the user manual for instructions on how to run the tool.
 Please email the above email addresses for a copy of the user manual.

 **Climate sequence**
 NSW Long Term Watering Plans (LTWP) define climate using the Resource Availability Scenarios (RAS).
 However, until this process can be completed the climate categories defined using outputs from the AWRA-L model will be used.
+In the current version of the tool the climate sequence is not used.